anyshake/homepage/docs/frequently-asked-questions.md

 - Custom data servers
 - Educational monitoring systems

-In the future, we plan to introduce an **open, decentralized seismic network**—opt-in only—where users can contribute data under their own terms using peer-to-peer protocols or trusted hubs.
+In the future, we plan to introduce an **open, decentralized seismic network** — opt-in only — where users can contribute data under their own terms using peer-to-peer protocols or trusted hubs.

 :::info
-We believe in empowering users to choose whether and how they contribute to the global understanding of seismic activity—without compromising privacy or autonomy.
+We believe in empowering users to choose whether and how they contribute to the global understanding of seismic activity — without compromising privacy or autonomy.
 :::

 ---